MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > |3 & 4     |  May 2023       |  United Arab Emirates, Japan, Asia-Pacific, Great Britain, Oceania, Asia Pacific, Europe       |
 > |5     | September 2023     |  North America       |

-By default, data is encrypted with Microsoft managed keys.
-For additional control over encryption keys, you can manage your own keys.
-Customer managed keys must be stored in Azure Key vault.

-In our upgraded customer managed key (CMK) feature, customers can use their own Azure Key Vault encryption key to encrypt their data stored in Microsoft Dataverse.
-This provides an additional level of security by not allowing Microsoft support staff to have access to the encryption key.

-Another benefit with this feature is the ability to encrypt data in all the Azure storage types used in Dataverse, such as SQL, Azure File, Cosmos DB, data lake, and Azure Cognitive Search.
+The following services support using customer-managed key:
+>
+>1.
+Dataverse (In-house/Custom solutions and Microsoft 1st party services)
+>1.
+Chat for Dynamics 365
+>1.
+Dynamics 365 Sales
+>1.
+Dynamics 365 Customer Service
+>1.
+Dynamics 365 Customer Insights
+>1.
+Dynamics 365 Omnichannel
+>1.
+Dynamics 365 Commerce (FnO)
+>1.
+Dynamics 365 Field Service
+>1.
+Dynamics 365 Retail
+>1.
+Dynamics 365 Finance (FnO)
+>1.
+Dynamics 365 Intelligent Order Management (FnO)
+>1.
+Dynamics 365 Project Operations (FnO)
+>1.
+Dynamics 365 Supply Chain Management (FnO)
+>1.
+Dynamics 365 Fraud Protection (FnO)
+>
 Environments with finance and operations apps where Power Platform integration is enabled can also be encrypted.
 Finance and operations environments without Power Platform integration will continue to use the default Microsoft managed key to encrypt data.
 More information: [Enable the Microsoft Power Platform integration](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration)

 :::image type="content" source="media/cmk-power-platform-diagram.png" alt-text="Customer managed encryption key in the Power Platform":::

+## Azure Key Vault and Power Platform/Dynamics 365 service admin
-To enable customer managed keys, first the key vault admin creates a key in their key vault and also creates an enterprise Azure Policy.
-When the enterprise policy is created, a special Azure Active Directory (Azure AD) managed identity is also created.
+To enable customer managed keys, first the key vault admin creates a key in their key vault and also creates a Power Platform enterprise Azure Policy.
+When the enterprise policy is created, a special Azure Active Directory (Azure AD) managed identity is created.
 Next, the key vault admin returns to the key vault and grants the enterprise policy/managed identity access to the encryption key.

+The key vault admin then grants the Power Platform/Dynamics 365 service admin Read access to the enterprise policy.
+Once Read permission is granted, the Power Platform/Dynamics 365 service can go to the Power Platform Admin Center and add environment(s) to the enterprise policy.
+All added environment(s) customer data is then encrypted with the customer-managed key from the enterprise policy.

+## Azure key vault admin tasks
-## Prerequisites
+### Prerequisites

 - An Azure subscription that includes Azure Key Vault.
 - Global tenant admin or an  Azure AD with contributor permission to the Azure AD subscription and permission to create a key vault and key.
 This is required to set up the key vault.

-## Azure key vault and Power Platform admin tasks

 ### Create the key and grant access